lukasbrunner/lukasbrunner.github.io/_variability_atlas/variability_atlas.md

 hide_masthead: true
 ---

 The _Variability Atlas_ provides a toolbox to investigate the effects of internal climate variability on different climate extremes.
-It is introduced and described in the accompanying publication from Brunner et al. (submitted; TODO: add **link** on final publication).
+It is introduced and described in the accompanying publication from Brunner et al. (accepted; TODO: add **link** on final publication).

 Depending on your use-case and level of expertise you can choose from three layers of complexity:
 - online tool with graphical user interface (no programming expertise necessary): <a href="https://019bbc84-e87b-2fef-8974-9e37125a2551.share.connect.posit.cloud" target="_blank">**Shiny App**</a>